 These bacteria colonize your gut, a place where over 90% of your serotonin is made.

 Beans are similar to lentils in a sense that they’re packed with fiber.
+Many of us are missing out on the benefits that fiber gives – and not just for digestion but also brain health.

 Conclusion to Indian Food to Increase Memory Power